polygamma/aurman/ISSUE_TEMPLATE.md

 _Confirm, that you have read the entire README_

 ## Running linux distribution
 _Write, which linux distribution you are using.
 If you are using anything besides Arch Linux, e.g. Antergos or Manjaro, you may simply not submit this issue, because those are unsupported._

 > **Notice**: If you do not fill out one of the fields, without mentioning **why** you left it out, the issue will be closed without any comment.
+You may also be banned from this repository without further warning.